NotWhiteRice/multi-mod-ide/README.md

 - [ ] Implement contexts for forge registries
   - [X] BlockContext
     - [X] Usable for block creation
-      - [X] Constructable from block properties and classes
+      - [X] Constructable from block properties, classes, and suppliers
-      - [ ] Constructable from suppliers
       - [X] Capable of making itemless blocks
       - [ ] Simplifies blocks with block entities
         - [ ] w/ a gui
     - [X] Simplifies creation of blockstates and block/item models
     - [ ] Simplifies addition of block tags
     - [ ] Simplifies addition of item tags